Search

 Entering International students who attended high schools where English was the medium of instruction will normally be assigned to the Chinese as a Second Language (CSL) track.
 During orientation at Duke Kunshan University, the Chinese skills of CSL track students will be assessed through a placement process that includes an interview, and they will be assigned to appropriate Chinese courses based on the results.
 In cases where students assigned to the CSL track feel they should be assigned to another track, they may make a request in writing to the Director of the Language and Culture Center.

-International students who demonstrate that they already have a full academic/professional command of Chinese can fulfill their language requirement by taking eight credits of a combination of the following kinds of courses:
+International students who demonstrate that they already have a full academic/professional command of both Chinese and English can fulfill their language requirement by taking eight credits of a combination of the following kinds of courses:

 Other Placement Tests